 About the Madison Arts Commission

-The Madison Arts Commission (MAC) includes ten residents and one Alder.
-Staff include one full-time and two part-time arts administrators.
-MAC was founded in 1974 to guide the Mayor and Common Council on policy matters relating to the arts.
+The Madison Arts Commission (MAC) consists of ten residents and one Alder.
+One full-time and two part-time staff support their work.
+The City created MAC in 1974 to guide the Mayor and Common Council on arts policies.
 The Mayor appoints commissioners, who are then confirmed by the Common Council.
-MAC is in the Neighborhood Planning, Preservation & Design section of the Department of Planning and Community and Economic Development.
+MAC is in the Department of Planning and Community and Economic Development.

 Commissioners